phel-lang/phel-lang/doc/content/documentation/truth-and-boolean-operations.md

 ## Identity vs Equality

 The function `id` returns `true` if two values are identical.
 Identical is stricter than equality.
 It first checks if both types are identical and then compares their values.
 Phel Keywords and Symbol with the same name are always identical.
-Tuples, Arrays and Tables are only identical if they point to the same reference.
+Lists, Vectors, Maps and Sets are only identical if they point to the same reference.

 ```phel
 (id true true) # Evaluates to true